AihashBr/ERP-Angular-Dotnet/README.md

 # ERP Angular + .NET

-Este projeto é um sistema ERP (Enterprise Resource Planning) desenvolvido com **Angular 17** no frontend e **ASP.NET Core** no backend.
+This project is an **ERP (Enterprise Resource Planning)** system developed with **Angular 17** on the frontend and **ASP.NET Core** on the backend.

-## Tecnologias
+## Technologies

 - Angular 17
 - ASP.NET Core Web API
 - Entity Framework Core
 - SQL Server
-- JWT para autenticação
+- JWT for authentication
 - Clean Architecture

-## Funcionalidades
+## Features

-- Autenticação e autorização
+- Authentication and authorization
-- Cadastro de usuários e permissões
+- User and permission management
-- Módulo de clientes
+- Customer module
-- Módulo de produtos
+- Product module
-- Módulo de vendas/pedidos
+- Sales/Orders module
-- Módulo financeiro (contas a pagar/receber)
+- Finance module (accounts payable/receivable)
-- Dashboard com gráficos
+- Dashboard with charts

-## Como executar
+## How to run

-Em breve serão adicionadas instruções completas para executar o projeto localmente com Angular e .NET.
+Detailed instructions for running the project locally with Angular and .NET will be added soon.

-## Licença
+## License

-Este projeto está licenciado sob a licença MIT.
+This project is licensed under the MIT License.